mendix/docs/content/en/docs/refguide/modeling/domain-model/setting-up-data-validation.md

 For more information on working with microflows, see [Microflows](/refguide/microflows/).

-## 5 Advanced Validation with a Custom 'Save' Button {#custom-validation-save-button}
+## 5 Advanced Validation with a Custom Save Button {#custom-validation-save-button}

 Validating user input can also be achieved by overriding the default **Save** button on a detail page.
-If you do not have a detail page yet, take a look at [How to create Your First Two Overview and Detail Pages](/howto/front-end/create-your-first-two-overview-and-detail-pages/) and create one.
+For more information on how to create a detail page, see [How to create Your First Two Overview and Detail Pages](/howto/front-end/create-your-first-two-overview-and-detail-pages/).

 There are two ways to configure a custom **Save** button for data validation.